Code-Institute-Submissions/langs-bar/README.md

 ## Bugs & Fixes

-- Date format in production on the events cards are backwards but correct locally, With more time i would have fixed this and plan to do so in the future.
+- Date format in production on the events cards are backwards but correct locally.
+This was fixed by using { event.date | date: "D M Y" }, we must do this because of the way postgres handles date formatting.

 ## Testing